ramadani/andromeda/README.md

 ### Example

-For example, we will use the use case claim voucher.
+For example, we will use claim voucher use case.

 To get quota limit and usage, we create code using `GetQuota` interface